New York coronavirus deaths have been ‘effectively flat’ for 2 days, Cuomo says

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE

-The number of hospitalizations – and admissions into intensive care units – have also hit their lowest points in more than two weeks.
+The number of new hospitalizations – and new admissions into intensive care units – have also hit their lowest points in more than two weeks.
 But Cuomo is warning things could still change and there is a “real danger in getting overconfident too quickly.”

 “This is an enemy that we have underestimated from day one and we have paid the price dearly,” Cuomo said. “‘Well the numbers look like they may be turning, yay it’s over’ -- no it’s not.